-Red Kite offers high-quality specialist ‘With SEND’ training programmes designed for entrants to the teaching profession who aspire to teach in special schools, become Special Educational Needs Coordinators in mainstream schools or simply want to acquire an additional skill set.
+This high-quality programme is designed for entrants to the teaching profession who aspire to teach in special schools or to become Special Educational Needs Coordinators in mainstream schools.

-The content is sufficiently flexible to allow you to access learning on-line, to train within your locality and to tailor the year to meet your own personal needs during your placements in mainstream and special school settings.
+The programme is sufficiently flexible to allow trainees to access learning on-line; to train within their locality; and to tailor the year to meet their needs.
+Trainees will experience placements in mainstream and special school settings.